Introduction

 -H, --header <KEY: VALUE>

-Adds a custom HTTP header to the request when importing from an HTTP(S) URL.
-This can be specified multiple times.
+Adds a custom HTTP header to the request for an HTTP(S)

 Examples

-Import commands from a local file:
+Import from a Local File

-Import commands from a public GitHub Gist URL:
+Import from a Public Gist

-intelli-shell import https://gist.github.com/user/1a2b3c4d5e6f7g8h9i0j
+intelli-shell import https://gist.github.com/lasantosr/137846d029efcc59468ff2c9d2098b4f

 intelli-shell import --dry-run https://config.my-company.com/shared-commands

-tldr Integration
+TLDR Integration

 The tldr